Generalized Shipping Policy:

 Some weight examples:

-An ACP model 730 24" towel bar set (2 posts and a bar) is usually 4 pounds WHEN PACKED.
-Overall, it is about 2 pounds, but the weight of the box and packing material could make it 3+ pounds when packed, and that is rounded up to 4 pounds with UPS and USPS.
+An AC Products model 730 24" towel bar set (2 posts and a bar) is usually 4 pounds WHEN PACKED.
+Overall, it is about 2 pounds, but the weight of the box and packing material make it 3 pounds and a few ounces when packed, and that is rounded up to 4 pounds with UPS and USPS.
 Just the way it works.
 Most ceramic soap dishes are 3 pounds "when packed."
 Most Hera lights are very lightweight, some just being ounces.
 Loox lights are a spec heavier since most are metal construction.
 Cabinet handles will vary, as will the weight with quantity.
 (Whenever we can fit them in that Medium or Large Flat Rate Box, we're going to.
-We can ship a 30 to 40 pound cabinet handle order in those boxes to Alaska or Hawaii for $14.35 to $19.95.
+We can ship a 30 to 40 pound cabinet handle order in those boxes to Alaska or Hawaii for $15.05 or $21.10.
 We will refrain from scaring you as to how much UPS would be for the same weight to those states.)

 With over 20 years experience in knowing who delivers what cheaper, faster, or safer, we will take the best approach for you.
 Safety is considered over cheaper cost for very fragile items.
 We do not stuff ceramic Jumbo Corner Shelves into flat rate boxes allowing for no padding.
 That is just not smart.

 There are many manufacturers that allow us direct ships.
 All these companies will ship throughout the United States.
 Some will ship only via UPS and not via the Post Office.
 We have to abide by what they choose to do.
 Several have minimum order values, and when not met, will have minimum order fees.
-A few tack on a small processing charge of $3, $7, $8.
-A couple charge $25 for minimum order fees.
+A few tack on a small processing charge of $7 to $8.
+A couple charge $25 for minimum order fees (we consider that steep too).
 So for most of those companies that do that, we usually have the merchandise come to us first.
 Most International bound orders will come to us first also, as many US manufacturers do not want to ship outside the US.
 But we will, and we know how.

 Mandatory Direct Ships:

-Orders for Woodmont Doors and Walzcraft Doors are set up as direct ships.
+Orders for Woodmont Doors, Brushy Creek Custom Doors, and Walzcraft Doors are set up as direct ships.
 We will have quoted you the shipping when you requested the door quote.
 No sense in having those heavy boxes come to us.
 And Woodmont Doors gets a highly discounted shipping rate from UPS due to their volume.
 Almost all Arthur Harris and Rock Solid orders are direct ships.
 Arthur Harris charges what it is for the weight of the box, and they are based in Chicago.
 So shipping to all points of the 48 states is about equal.
 Rock Solid uses a tier amount shipping charge system.
-Other direct ship products are charged at what the manufacturers charge us on an average per order.
-We round most off.
+Other direct ship products are charged at what the manufacturers charge us.
+We round most off to the dollar.
 We are not going to try to figure out if it is $18.49 or $18.87, it will just be $19 for example.

 That dreaded Dimensional Rate thing: